Geaht/DER/README.md

 The detection pipeline is structured in three parts:

-* Part I - Detection of artifacts within diffrerent wire bundles
+* Part I - Detection of artifacts within different wire bundles
 The detection of artifacts across different bundles is done by `der_detectArtifacts.m`.

 * Part II - Detection of spikes within channels of same wire bundle